Bira/octopus-carnival/_drafts/enemies-part-1.md

 information on where the monster can be found in Gransys and what impact its existence has in our adaptation's setting.
 As articles are written for each entry, I'll come back to this post and add the proper links.

+It's important to note that these aren't the _only_ monsters that exist in the setting, just the ones that show up on the original game.
+Anything could be lurking in those dungeons!
+The GM is free to include additional monsters from the DF line or other sources, or to use these in a generic DF setting.

 [1]: https://bira.github.io/octopus-carnival/gurps/2016/10/19/characters-magic-archer.html
 [2]: https://bira.github.io/octopus-carnival/gurps/2016/10/20/characters-mystic-knight.html